Skip to main content

 First dentist appointment

-Take your baby to the dentist when their first teeth start to appear at around 6 months of age.
+Take your baby to the dentist when their first teeth start to appear before their first birthday.

 Your dentist will check that their teeth are developing correctly.
 They will show you how to care for your baby's teeth.